 It's no surprise that speed is a common factor in many New Mexico car accidents.
-(Our lawyers often see "excessive speed" listed as a primary cause or contributing factor on our clients' police reports.)
-And with higher speeds come more severe injuries, but the question some might ask is whether or not New Mexico's posted speed limits are causing more accidents?
+Our lawyers often see "excessive speed" listed as a primary cause or contributing factor on our clients' police reports.
+And with higher speeds come more severe injuries, but the question some might ask is whether or not New Mexico's posted speed limits are causing more accidents.

+If you were injured in an accident that was caused by excessive speed, we want to help.
+Our office is based in downtown Albuquerque and our attorneys travel throughout the state to handle cases caused by speeding.
 We offer everyone in the state of New Mexico our Zero Fee Guarantee.
 This means that you'll never be charged for a consultation and we don't receive any payment for our services until you win your case.

 If you want to speak to one of our attorneys immediately, you can start a chat, call us at 800-253-5537, or if you prefer to write us, fill out our free contact form.
 We will be in touch soon!